Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

+\begin{definition} Let $\mathrm{FinGrp}$ denote the category of finite groups.
+The category of profinite group is defined as the pro-completion of $\pro( \mathrm{FinGrp})$. \end{definition}

 \begin{notation} We denote by $\fr$ a fixed free profinite group of rank $r$.
-It can be explicitly realized as the profinite completion of a free group on $r$ generators, $\rmF_r$.
-The latter can be realized as a dense full subgroup of $\fr$.
-We will thus fix throughout the text a continuous dense group inclusion homomorphism $\rmF_r \to \fr$ and a set of generators $e_1, \dots , e_r \in \rmF_r$ which become topological generators of the profinite group $\fr$. \end{notation}
+It can be explicitly realized as the profinite completion of a free group on $r$ generators, denoted $\rmF_r$.
+The latter is a dense full subgroup of $\fr$.
+We will thus fix throughout the text a continuous dense group inclusion homomorphism $\rmF_r \to \fr$.
+This provide us with a set of topological generators $e_1, \dots , e_r \in \fr$. \end{notation}